Point Buchon State Marine Reserve and Marine Conservation Area

-Point Buchon State Marine Reserve (SMR) and Point Buchon State Marine Conservation Area (SMCA) are two adjoining marine protected areas that lie offshore Point Buchon in San Luis Obispo County on California’s central coast.
-The combined area of these piip marine protected areas is 18.21 sqmi.
+Point Buchon State Marine Reserve (SMR) and Point Buchon State Marine Conservation Area (SMCA) are two adjoining marine protected areas that lie offshore Point Buchon in San Luis Obispo County on California's central coast.
+The combined area of these marine protected areas is 18.21 sqmi.
 The SMR protects all marine life within its boundaries.
 Fishing and take of any living marine resources is prohibited.
 Within the SMCA fishing and take of all living marine resources is prohibited except the commercial and recreational take of salmon and albacore.

 History

 Point Buchon SMR and Point Buchon SMCA were established in September 2007 by the California Department of Fish & Game.
 They are two of 29 marine protected areas adopted during the first phase of the Marine Life Protection Act Initiative.
 The Marine Life Protection Act Initiative (or MLPAI) is a collaborative public process to create a statewide network of marine protected areas along the California coastline.